What is a line of credit?

 Typically, a line of credit isn't intended to fund a significant one-time purchase like a car or a down payment on a home.
 This type of loan works best when the total cost of a project is somewhat undefined and you might need to withdraw funds a handful of times throughout the course of a few years.
 Having a line of credit can help you avoid taking out multiple personal loans and give you greater overall flexibility.

-Line of credit vs. loan
+Line of credit vs. loans

 A line of credit usually has a variable interest rate, while a personal loan tends to have a fixed interest rate.